IBM/cp4i-deployment-samples/products/bash/setup-atg-demo.md

   - Adds the CS admin user to the org as an administrator
   - Creates the "atg-cat" catalog
   - Publishes the bookshop API
-  - Runs the bookshop client to create some initial traces
   - Creates a CRON job to run the bookshop client that will add 25 traces per minute

 # How to use